 Vicente J. Moles is an international consultant with more than 20 years of experience in international development programs and tourism.
 He advises several multilateral development institutions and the International Sustainable Tourism Initiative (ISTI), Department of Environmental Health at the Harvard T.H.
 Chan School of Public Health.
 Read bio...

 Sofia FotiadouResearch Manager

-Sofia joins EWI to perform research on Carbon Reporting Frameworks for Sustainable Tourism in collaboration with Megan's work at Harvard's Center for Health and the Global Environment.
-She will analyze existing indicators and evaluate how the tourism sector can develop a cloud-based reporting system on biophysical and social indicators to be integrated into the Post-Paris COP 21 system.
+Sofia oversees the Tourism and Environmental Health in a Changing Climate project funded by GIZ in collaboration with Megan's work at Harvard's Center for Health and the Global Environment.
+She oversees the analysis of indicators for an international reporting system on biophysical, social, and health indicators to be integrated into the Post-Paris COP 21 system.
 Read bio...

 Mark collaborates with EWI to develop more strategic approaches to the development of micro, small, and medium tourism enterprises worldwide, bringing with him a broad range of expertise in social business development.
 He is a professor at Cornell University's Johnson School of Management and Director of Johnson's Center for Sustainable Global Enterprise.
 Read bio...